charlie-wt/user-model/readme.md

 ```python
 sim_store = traverser.traverse(myStory, rankerFun, deciderFun, cache=myCache)
 ```
 **`rankerFun`** is a function that will take a bunch of pages and produce a score of how 'appealing' each page is.
-There are several ranker functions in the `ranker` module, for instance `rand` (random), `walk_dist` (walking distance) or `logreg` (logistic regression).
-Note: before using any machine learning-based rankers (`linreg`, `logreg` or `nn`), their models must be initialised.
-This is discussed elsewhere.
+There are several ranker functions in the `ranker` module, for instance `rand` (random), `walk_dist` (walking distance) or `logreg` (logistic regression). *Note:* before using any machine learning-based rankers (`linreg`, `logreg` or `nn`), their models must be initialised.
+This is discussed [here](https://github.com/charlie-wt/user-model/wiki/Ranker#using-a-machine-learning-ranker).

 **`deciderFun`** is a function that takes the output of rankerFun and uses it to choose the next page.
 There are two decider functions provided in the `decider` module: `rand` (which uses a random number to choose, where pages with a higher score are more likely to be chosen) and `best`, which simply chooses the page with the highest score.

-The cache is optional, but recommended.
+The Cache is optional, but recommended.

 There are a few other, optional parameters.
 You can choose the maximum number of steps before the simulation gives up with `max_steps` (default 50).
-You can specify your own `User` or `Reading` with `user` and `reading`.
 You can print the progress of the simulation with `prnt`.

 The function returns a list of `Record`s.
-These contain a page (where the user was at this point) and a dictionary of 'options' (the scores of the pages they could go to next).
+These contain a `Page` (where the user was at this point) and a dictionary of 'options' (the scores of the pages they could go to next).

 #### **Simulating many readings**
 To simulate *n* readings: